 From his post in Santa Fe, Archbishop Lamy entrusted the varied spiritual needs of the Utah/Colorado territory to his Vicar, the French missionary, Fr.
 Joseph Machebeuf.
 The territory of Colorado was problematic to serve: Not only was the terrain defined by steep, often inaccessible mountain ranges and expansive prairies, but the people who chose to settle the land were equally as unique in culture, language and customs.
 There were the early settlers from northern New Mexico, farmers and ranchers, who settled the southern regions of the San Luis Valley in the early 1850's, and established the first Catholic church in Conejos (1858).
 Then there were the Anglo-American settlers, and European immigrants, many lured to the Colorado territory when gold was discovered in the late 1850's.
 In addition, tribes of nomadic Indians hunted and traversed the land, and Mexico and the United States quarreled and warred over which country owned it.
 These were the challenges faced by the early Catholic missionaries who proposed to establish parishes and celebrate the Sacraments in the Colorado frontier.

 In December 1941, as the United States was pulled into World War II, news that the Catholic Church in Colorado was going to establish a new diocese for the southern half of the state arrived in Pueblo.
-The news became official on January 6, 1942, and the Diocese of Pueblo began its own history.
 The division of the Denver Diocese was necessary in order to create more intimacy and cohesiveness between diocese and parish, and to allow each diocese to focus on its own regional priorities.
 The state was spilt in two, with the southern half defining the Diocese of Pueblo and the northern half becoming the Archdiocese of Denver.
 At the time, the Diocese of Pueblo contained thirty counties, and covered an expanse of over 48,000 square miles, with a population of approximately 78,300 Catholics.
 The Diocese would be divided into six deaneries: Alamosa, Grand Junction, Durango, La Junta, Trinidad and Pueblo.
 (In 1983, the Diocese of Colorado Springs was formed, and the areas of Salida and Buena Vista, Chaffe County, formerly of the Diocese of Pueblo, were reassigned to the Diocese of Colorado Springs).